elinck/SLiM_tutorial/README.md

 blog post I wrote for *The Molecular Ecologist*](https://www.molecularecologist.com/2018/05/scriptable-evolutionary-simulations-in-slim-2/)) provides a very brief but hopefully illustrative example of how to run forward-time scriptable evolutionary simulations in Haller and Messer's SLiM (**S**election on **Li**nked **M**utations) platform.
-We'll look at 1) the basic model underpinning SLiM; 2) the basic features of the Eidos programming language;
-and 3) very simple examples of the sort of questions you can answer in SLiM.
+We'll look at 1) the basic model underpinning SLiM; 2) the basic features of the Eidos programming language; 3) very simple examples of the sort of questions you can answer in SLiM; and 4) how to execute SLiM from the command line.
+All the code used in this tutorial is available in this repository, as well as a slideshow put together for a lab meeting presentation in the Taylor Lab at CU Boulder in Fall 2019 (`SLiM_tutorial_slides.pdf`).

 ## Introduction